-Despite some powerful monologues, Episode 11 of Season 3 of Ted Lasso is ultimately a frustrating watch, showcasing just how smug the show has become.
+Despite some powerful monologues, Season 3 Episode 11 of Ted Lasso is ultimately a frustrating watch, showcasing just how smug the show has become.

 Before we go any further, I feel like it’s worth stating that as much as I’m not keen on the penultimate episode of Ted Lasso’s 3rd and final season, it does actually do more right than arguably any of the last half a dozen episodes.
 Without delving into spoiler territory, there’s a handful of brilliantly-written, genuinely emotional monologues at the very end which reminded me exactly why I used to love this show and still hold it so dear.
 Jason Sudeikis is a phenomenal actor, and I wouldn’t be surprised in the slightest if this was the episode he ended up submitting to the Emmys, once he gets his inevitable nomination.
 With that being said though, despite featuring some of the show’s best work, season 3 episode 11 is also ripe with some of the show’s worst, and is yet another reminder of how far it’s fallen.